winnydejong/pythonforjournalists/README.md

 The European Journalism Center believes that the use of data in journalism is a cornerstone of building resilience in any newsroom.
 After 10 years of experience running data journalism programmes they've created [DataJournalism.com](https://datajournalism.com).
 The site provides data journalists with free resources, materials, online video courses and community forums.
 Once you sign in, you can enroll for free into one of our premium online courses or discuss with the community in our forums.
 Whether you are new to data journalism or deeply familiar with it, membership will expose you to like-minded data journalists and give you a free space to learn or improve your data skills.

 ### About Winny de Jong
 Winny works as a data journalist for the Dutch national news broadcast [NOS](https://nos.nl).
-There she interviews datasets instead of people in order to find news before it is news.
+There she interviews datasets instead of people trying to find news before it is news.
 Winny usually speaks about the importance of data literacy, how to develop ideas, and her data journalistic workflow.
-She has presented before for organizations like TEDx, Brussels News Summit, and several journalism colleges.
+She has presented before for organizations like TEDx, Brussels News Summit, DataHarvest+  and multiple journalism colleges.
 Every Sunday she shares the best of the data journalism web in her [data journalism newsletter](https://datajournalistiek.nl/en/newsletter/).
-Visit her online at [winnymedia.nl](https://winnymedia.nl) or [her data blog](https://datajournalistiek.nl/en).
+Visit her online at [winnymedia.nl](https://winnymedia.nl) or at [her data blog](https://datajournalistiek.nl/en).